 A South-African friend tells of how gangs in South Africa often use women who rush in front of cars feigning to be upset.
 When motorists jump out to help, they are robbed and their car stolen.
 In my own city a taxi driver friend stopped to help someone lying in the road before narrowly escaping a vicious assault from 2 hidden accomplices.
-A man was beaten to death defending his own son, another attacked and left for dead by a gang after refusing to buy alcohol, gangs roam freely in estates making them no-go areas for people and police at times..
+A man was beaten to death defending his own son, another attacked and left for dead by a gang after refusing to buy alcohol.
+In some places across the world, people fear gangs that roam freely, nmaking people feel like they are no-go areas for people and even the police at time..

 This talk is about looking at the Bible, learning from it and using lessons for our future.
 We'll take a story from Luke 10 and look at it from a new angle.
 Although Jesus tells the story as a parable (a story with a lesson), we will take it 'literally' and see what lessons it has for us..

 On one occasion an expert in the law stood up to test Jesus.
 "Teacher," he asked, "what must I do to inherit eternal life?"

 "What is written in the Law?" he replied.
 "How do you read it?"

 He answered: " 'Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind'; and, 'Love your neighbour as yourself.' "

 "You have answered correctly," Jesus replied.
 "Do this and you will live."

 But he wanted to justify himself, so he asked Jesus, "And who is my neighbour?"